bash/mundy/readme.md

 * `Contrast`—The user's preferred contrast level.
 * `ReducedMotion`—The user's reduced motion preference.
 * `ReducedTransparency`—The user's reduced transparency preference.
+* `DoubleClickInterval`—The maximum amount of time allowed between the first and second click.

 ## Example
 ```rust,no_run